You want to master Italian, right?

 Rocket has good explanations of the grammar points, lots of nice audio examples, and a range of tools to test yourself over and over again.

-It can keep track of your progress, remember the things you have trouble with, and it’s a bit more fun to use than a textbook (and you can even use it to create your own flashcards).
+It can keep track of your progress in learning Italian, remember the things you have trouble with, and it’s a bit more fun to use than a textbook (and you can even use it to create your own flashcards).

 Rocket is another audio course that does roughly the same thing as Michel Thomas.
 It has a bit more fluff and corny jokes, but it’s more structured.
 There’s a native Italian-speaking presenter, and no annoying “students” getting everything wrong all the time.